-Validation of an identifier means ensuring that it is true to its proclaimed type, for example, making sure that what is flagged as an ISBN is not in fact an ISSN (real use case), or that the string-length and check-sum is compliant with its type.
-An advantage of promptly validatable identifiers is that validation can often be performed also off-line, by means of a pattern expressed by a regular expression, a piece of script (JavaScript, Python, etc.), an HTML form, or a schema (e.g. XSD or Schematron) and a piece of software such as an XML-editor.
+Validation of an identifier means ensuring that it is true to its proclaimed type, for example, making sure that what is flagged as an ISBN is not in fact an ISSN (real use case), or that the string-length and checksum is compliant with its type.
+An advantage of promptly validatable identifiers is that validation can often be performed off-line, by means of a pattern expressed as a regular expression, a script (JavaScript, Python, etc.), an HTML form, or an XML-editor.

 Resolvable or findable?

-In the present FAIR principles the focus is very much on resolvability of identifiers, despite the general awareness of phenomena like 'link rot' and 'reference rot'.
+In the current FAIR principles, the focus is very much on resolvability of identifiers, du e to the general awareness of phenomena like 'link rot' and 'reference rot'.
 It has even been suggested to put up digital tombstones over disappeared resources, with metadata from their last known whereabouts serving as epitaphs.
 A 2013 study in BMC Bioinformatics analyzed nearly 15,000 links in abstracts from Thomson Reuters’ Web of Science citation index and found that the median lifespan of web pages was 9.3 years, and just 62% were archived.
 This happens although there is an understanding that [u]nique identifiers, and metadata describing the data, and its disposition, should persist -- even beyond the lifespan of the data they describe.
 A recent study of some 40 research data repositories found that only one of these (3%) was compliant with the FAIR principle of Accessibility requiring a clear policy statement (or various examples of data this has actually happened to) indicating that metadata is still available even if the data is removed.
-The argument here is not that resolvable, persistent URIs should be avoided as identifiers; most often they serve their purpose of more persistently giving access to a metadata source than "ordinary", plain URLs.
+The argument here is not that resolvable, persistent URIs should be avoided as identifiers, but they may not be sufficient.
 But, as has been eloquently remarked, "persistent URIs must be used to be persistent".
 Resolvable URIs as PIDs work by decoupling the location and the identification functions of URIs.

 The custodian of a web resource maintains the correspondence between the identifying URI and the locating URI in the resolver’s look-up table as the resource’s location changes over time. ...
 The solution comes at a price because it requires operating a resolver infrastructure and maintaining the look-up table that powers it.